writechoiceorg/rocketlawyer/pages/build_custom_ui.md

 ```

 ### Store Token
-Store this token securely in your backend for use in subsequent requests.
+Store this token securely in your backend for use in the next requests.

-## Choosing a Template
+## Step 2: Choosing a Template

+In this step, you will retrieve a list of available document templates from the RocketDocument API.
+You can also obtain a thumbnail image and an HTML preview for a specific template, allowing you to display template options within your custom UI.

 ### Get List of Templates
 Retrieve a list of available document templates.